 The experiences inherent in design and problemsolving in the use of technologies can be applied across the curriculum.

-Students can enrol in Information Technology subjects in either in Years 9 or 10.
-They will have the opportunity to further their skills in the particular areas of interest such as digital information systems, 3D printing, desktop publishing, image manipulation, multimedia, programming and robotics.
-Students can also enrol in Robotics & Game Making to focus on developing programming and problem solving skills
+Students can select Information Technology subjects in Years 9 or 10.
+They will have the opportunity to further their skills in their particular areas of interest in programming, web site development and robotics as well as using design skills in areas like desktop publishing, image manipulation and multimedia,.
+Students can also select Robotics & Game Making to focus on developing programming, design and problem solving skills in these particular contexts.

-In Years 7 and 8 Home Economics students are introduced to the kitchen and given some basic cooking experiences.
+In Years 7 and 8 Food & Textiles Technology students are introduced to the kitchen and given some basic cooking experiences.
 An introduction to textiles is also provided.
-Students who select Food Studies in Years 9 and 10 further expand their knowledge through the preparation of more extensive recipes.
+Students who select Food Technology in Years 9 and 10 further expand their knowledge through the preparation of more extensive recipes.
 Nutrition and diet constitute a considerable part of the course.
-Advanced Food Studies is recommended as preparation for students considering a career in Hospitality
+Introduction to Hospitality (Vocational Education & Training) is recommended as preparation for students considering a career in Hospitality.

 Materials, Design and Technology is largely practical in nature with a theory component.
 These courses encourage students to develop an understanding of the design process by producing a variety of items using different materials and technologies.

 By progressing through the course and looking at design principles and participating in increasingly challenging design opportunities, students gain a sound understanding of design history and its relevance to contemporary design.
 Students also gain an appreciation of vocational opportunities.
 Students wishing to enroll in an Introduction to Construction or Introduction to Engineering Pathways (Vocational Education & Training) will be given the opportunity to do this early in the year.
 For more information about the Introduction to Vocational Education & Training courses please go to the relevant pages at the end of this section.